guoxuxu/soft-prompt-transfer/optima/README.md

 ```
 python train.py --config vat_full/qqp
 ```
+The hyperparameter ```adv_max_norm``` can be used to stablize training by normalizing the magnitude of perturbations.
+In my experiments, I tried 0.1 and 0.3 but the performance gains are not consistent.

 ##### 2. How to deal with the domain gap between source and target domains during pretraining?